coronis-computing/heightmap_interpolation/docs/source/methods.rst

     Example dataset interpolated using the Linear interpolant (*linear* option in ``interpolate_netcdf4.py``).

-Creates a linear interpolant by creating a 2D Delaunay triangulation using the reference data points.
+Computes a linear interpolant by creating a 2D Delaunay triangulation using the reference data points.
 Upon a given query point, it searches in which of the triangle in the XY plane it falls, and computes a barycentric interpolation of the elevation using the reference values at the vertices of the triangle.

 This method is just an interphase for the `scipy.interpolate.LinearNDInterpolator <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.LinearNDInterpolator.html>`_.